AviatrixSystems/Docs/HowTos/site2cloud.rst

 Clear Sessions
 -------------------

 Clear Session allows to reset all the active sessions on a selected Site2Cloud connection.
+To clear, go to Site2Cloud -> select a connection, click Edit.
+Scroll down to Clear Sessions and click Clear.

 Periodic Ping